FRINXrepo/docs-public/_posts/2017-06-21-cli-service-module.md

     log:set TRACE io.frinx.cli

+## Mounting a CLI device

+The following sequence of operations needs to happen from the point when Opendaylight is configured to mount a CLI device until it is truly accessible for users and applications:

+1. Submit CLI device configuration into CLI topology
+    *   Over REST, NETCONF or from within Opendaylight
+2. CLI topology opens transport layer by opening a session with the device
+3. CLI topology collects all the units into a plugin and instantiates translation layer
+4. CLI topology builds mountpoint services on top of the translation layer
+5. CLI topology exposes the mountpoint into MD-SAL
+6. CLI topology updates operational state of this node in CLI topology to connected

+### Mounting and managing Generic Linux VM devices over REST

+Please refer to the [POSTMAN collection][1], folder *Linux mount*:

+### Mounting and managing IOS devices over REST

+Please refer to the [POSTMAN collection][1], folder *Ios mount*: IOS devices can also be mounted and managed from an application.
+For instructions, please see the end of the [Developer Guide][7]

 ## Supported devices

-This section lists all the device types currently supported by the CLI southbound plugin and configuration aspects implemented for them.
+Please see here for a full list of device types currently supported by the CLI southbound plugin and configuration aspects implemented for them.

 ### IOS